jhonnymichel/react-hookstore/README.md

 > ⚠️ BREAKING CHANGES: Version 1.1 is not compatible with previous versions.
 It is easy to update your previous versions' code to work with it, though.
 [Click here](#migration) to know how.

-> ⚠️ Warning: hooks are not part of a stable React release yet, so use this library only for experiments

 ## <a name="installation">Installation</a>
 You can install the lib through NPM or grab the files in the `dist` folder of this repository.